lgrguricmileusnic/encryption-approaches-and-transport-protocols-automotive/ideas.md

  - compare cryptographic cipher performance in automotive environments
-	- in vehicle, v2x
-		- different requirements (hard vs soft realtime, stronger ciphers in v2x?)
 	- in vehicle
 		- compare ciphers from competitions like CAESAR, ASCON?
 			- AES